Campaign

 They are an exemplary selection of racially motivated discrimination and hostility experienced by residents of Jena.

 The people shown are not the actual victims.
-In order to protect them, characteristics such as age, gender or country of origin may vary in the motives and case descriptions.
+In order to protect them, characteristics such as age, gender or country of origin may differ in the motives and case descriptions.

 The incidents, affected areas of life and statements made are reproduced exactly as they were reported to the Anti-Discrimination Agency.